regulationsgov/open-gsa-redesign/_apidocs/regulationsgov.md

 #### Searching for documents

-You can search for a list of documents based on the criteria passed by using the endpoint https://api.regulations.gov/v4/documents.
-The search operation supports keyword searches as well as navigation-style searching based on a number of available parameters.
+You can search for a list of documents based on the criteria passed by using the endpoint `/v4/documents`.
+The search operation supports full text keyword searches and filtering based on a number of available parameters.

 #### Searching for a single document

-In order to obtain more details about a single document, you can use the endpoint https:// api.regulations.gov/v4/documents/{documentId}.
+In order to obtain more details about a single document, you can use the endpoint `/v4/documents/{documentId}`.
 A document is defined by one of the following types: Proposed Rule, Rule, Supporting & Related, or Other.
 Each document type has its own set of attributes, which vary based on the Agency posting the document.
 Another defining characteristic is if the document is part of a Rulemaking or Nonrulemaking Docket.

 #### Searching for comments

-You can search for a list of comments based on the criteria passed by using the endpoint https://api.regulations.gov/v4/comments.
-The search operation supports keyword searches as well as navigation-style searching based on a number of available parameters.
+You can search for a list of comments based on the criteria passed by using the endpoint `/v4/comments`.
+The search operation supports full text keyword searches and filtering based on a number of available parameters.

 #### Searching for a single comment

-In order to obtain more details about a single comment, you can use the endpoint https:// api.regulations.gov/v4/comments/{documentId}.
+In order to obtain more details about a single comment, you can use the endpoint `/v4/comments/{documentId}`.
 Each comment has its own set of attributes, which vary based on the Agency posting the comment.
 Another defining characteristic is if the comment is part of a Rulemaking or Nonrulemaking Docket.

 #### Searching for dockets

 A docket is an organizational folder containing multiple documents.
-Dockets can be searched using the endpoint: https://api.regulations.gov/v4/dockets.
+Dockets can be searched using the endpoint: `/v4/dockets`.

 #### Searching for a single docket

-In order to obtain more details about a single docket, you can use the endpoint https:// api.regulations.gov/v4/dockets/{docketId}.
+In order to obtain more details about a single docket, you can use the endpoint `/v4/dockets/{docketId}`.
 Each docket has its own set of attributes, which vary based on the Agency posting the docket.
 Another defining characteristic is if the docket is a Rulemaking or a Nonrulemaking Docket

 #### Posting a comment:

-User can post a comment using the endpoint https://api.regulations.gov/v4/comments.
+User can post a comment using the endpoint `/v4/comments`.
 User can post the comment using one of the following submitter types:

 * Individual
 * Organization
 * Anonymous

-If user would like to attach files with their submission, user can get a presigned url for the amazon s3 bucket using the endpoint https://api.regulations.gov/v4/fileUploadUrls
+If user would like to attach files with their submission, user can get a presigned url for the amazon s3 bucket using the endpoint `/v4/fileUploadUrls`

-A submissionKey can be retrieved using https://api.regulations.gov/v4/submissionKeys endpoint.
+A submissionKey can be retrieved using `/v4/submissionKeys` endpoint.

 submissionType should be set to API.